 There are no services at the Kolob Canyons Visitor Center, so Cedar City, 20 miles north of the entrance at the edge of the Mojave Desert, is the best place to start a trip.
 Cedar City is home to a handful of lodging options, grocery stores and outdoor gear retailers.

-Visitors will need to stop at the visitor center to pay the park entrance fee ($30 for a private vehicle, good for a week).
-The Kolob Canyons Visitor Center, open daily, has a small bookstore, some interpretive exhibits, and an information desk, where a helpful ranger is stationed to answer questions and issue permits.
+Visitors will need to stop at the visitor center to pay the Zion National Park entrance fee.
+The Kolob Canyons Visitor Center, open daily, has a small bookstore, some interpretive exhibits and an information desk, where a helpful ranger is stationed to answer questions and issue permits.
 The NPS website also regularly updates flow levels and the condition of various water sources in the park, so to avoid the danger of dehydration, be sure to check whether your intended source is flowing before heading into the desert, especially for a multi-day trip.

 There are no campgrounds in Kolob Canyons; it’s all backcountry camping, and wilderness regulations apply.
 Despite its remote, road-less-traveled feel, Kolob Canyons is home to nearly a dozen hiking trails.
 Hikes in this district of the park range from the easy stroll to Timber Creek Overlook to the longer, more strenuous overnight out-and-back to Kolob Arch — and, for those with some technical experience, a canyoneering expedition in Beartrap Canyon.

-Get a feel for Kolob Canyons by taking the five-mile scenic drive on Kolob Canyons Road, the only paved road in this section of the park.
+Get a feel for Kolob Canyons by taking the five-mile Kolob Fingers Road Scenic Byway, the only paved road in this section of the park.
 The road ends at the Kolob Canyons Viewpoint, which doubles as the trailhead for the Timber Creek Overlook Trail.
 It’s just a half-mile each way to the overlook, which offers sweeping vistas of brilliant red 2,000-foot cliff walls and a panorama of the canyon country that makes up this section of the Colorado Plateau — including, on a clear day, Mt.
 Trumbull, 100 miles away at the north rim of the Grand Canyon.

 Hiking, Backpacking and Rappelling